 On July 10, Michael got Folding@home running on real work units on Neocortix Scalable Compute instances on 10 phones on our worldwide network of PhonePaycheck devices.
 On July 12, the first work units completed.
 By August 6, we had completed 3,000 work units.

-We are continuing to support Folding@home as they prepare their public release of the Arm version, and we are working hard, preparing for very broad deployment onto Android mobile devices.
+We are continuing to prepare for very broad deployment onto Android mobile devices.